How to make money last until payday

 • Insurance

-We know, this is a daunting list and it's by no means exhaustive.
-However, it's much better to be realistic about your essential costs than to run dry a week before payday because you forgot your kids needed new coats and that you have to pay for the train to get to work.
+We know this is a daunting list and it's by no means exhaustive, but it's much better to be realistic about your essential costs rather than finding yourself short before the next time you’re paid.

 Improving your financial health

-Not only is creating a budget a good idea, but improving your circumstances is crucial too, especially if you don’t currently make enough money to cover your essential costs.
-Here are some things you can do to make yourself some extra savings:
+Not only is creating a budget a good idea, but improving your circumstances is crucial too, especially if you don’t make enough money to cover your essential costs.
+Here are some things you can do to build up your savings:

 1. Sell what you don't need